About APPIC / News / Call for CoA Nominations

 • occasionally participating in special site visits

-Service as a member of CoA is clearly a heavy work-load appointment and an appropriate allocation of time and effort is an important consideration.
+Since serving as a member of CoA is clearly a heavy workload appointment, an appropriate allocation of time and effort is an important consideration.
+Attendance at all CoA meetings in their entirety is essential, unless there are special, extenuating circumstances.
+Missing two meetings could result in resignation from the commission.
 Finally, prospective members need to know that while serving as a CoA member (and for one year after ending CoA membership), they may not serve as a regular accreditation site visitor and may not serve as a formal or informal consultant to any program.
 However, CoA members can serve as special site visitors on behalf of the Commission.

 www.apa.org/ed/accreditation/about/coa/